 And we’re not just talking bots.
-In 2018, big name conservatives including Congressmen Matt Gaetz, Jim Jordan, and Mark Meadows, and Republican Chairwoman Ronna McDaniel, and conservative commentators Diamond and Silk were all shadow banned on social media.
+In 2018, big name conservatives including Congressmen Matt Gaetz, Jim Jordan, and Mark Meadows, Republican Chairwoman Ronna McDaniel, and conservative commentators Diamond and Silk were all shadow banned.

 (As you can see, these names also failed to appear in the search bar.)

-This is only the beginning of what will surely be a hard-fought battle for fair media coverage leading up to the next election.
-Shadow banning only underlines the value of organic community building.
+This is only the beginning of what will surely be a hard-fought battle for fair media coverage leading up to the next election and only underlines the value of organic community building.